neuronflicker/CTF/UCF/Web_bad-code/README.md

   echo "Average time for all characters: $final_avg" >> average_timings.txt
 done
 ```
-Running this consistently gave me `A` as the letter taking the longest time for all 10 runs:
+Running this gave me `A` as the letter taking the longest time for all 10 runs:
 ```
 Average timings
 ===============